hkauhanen/con-di/README.md

 ## Symbolic calculation of equilibria, Jacobian and eigenvalues

 The system's equilibria, the Jacobian matrix, and the Jacobian's eigenvalues can be computed in the case of the fully symmetric two-strategy, two-population game.
 Since carrying out the calculations by hand would be unwieldy, they have been implemented in the Maxima CAS (Computer Algebra System).
-A [wxmaxima](https://wxmaxima-developers.github.io/wxmaxima/) worksheet, along with HTML output, is included in the `wxmaxima` directory.
+A [wxmaxima](https://wxmaxima-developers.github.io/wxmaxima/) worksheet is included in the `wxmaxima` directory.

 ## Numerical solutions of asymmetric 3-population game